ZK-ACE: Identity-Centric Zero-Knowledge Authorization for Post-Quantum Blockchain Systems: ZK Circuit Specification

 \emph{Implementation note:} To minimize constraint count, $\mathsf{Derive}$ is instantiated inside the circuit as a deterministic sequence of ZK-friendly hashes (e.g., Poseidon), avoiding the overhead of simulating non-native field arithmetic or expensive conventional encodings (e.g., Bech32, Base58) inside the circuit.
 The context tuple $\Ctx = (\mathsf{AlgID}, \mathsf{Domain}, \mathsf{Index})$ is encoded as a fixed-length field-element input to the hash.

-\emph{Instantiation scope:} The function $\mathsf{Derive}$ referenced in (C2) denotes the \emph{circuit-native derivation function}---i.e., the concrete ZK-friendly hash sequence evaluated inside the proof system---rather than the external \DIDP $\mathsf{Derive}$ implementation, which may use non-circuit-friendly primitives (e.g., HKDF, HMAC-SHA-256).
+\emph{Instantiation scope and canonical derivation requirement.} The function $\mathsf{Derive}$ referenced in (C2) denotes the \emph{circuit-native derivation function}---i.e., the concrete ZK-friendly hash sequence evaluated inside the proof system---rather than the external \DIDP $\mathsf{Derive}$ implementation, which may use non-circuit-friendly primitives (e.g., HKDF, HMAC-SHA-256).
 The security analysis (Section~\ref{sec:security}) operates entirely on the circuit-native function: what the proof system enforces is that the prover knows a $\REV$ from which the declared $\target$ can be derived via this circuit-native function.

-Ensuring \emph{functional equivalence} between the circuit-native derivation and the off-chain \DIDP derivation---i.e., that both produce the same output on identical $(\REV, \Ctx)$ inputs---is a deployment-time instantiation requirement.
-It is satisfied whenever the off-chain \DIDP pipeline adopts the same hash function and encoding convention used in the circuit (a natural choice, since the ZK-friendly hash is equally valid off-chain).
-This separation follows standard practice in ZK protocol design, where the circuit defines the ``canonical'' computation and external components are aligned to it.
+\textbf{Canonical derivation requirement (deployment invariant).} For the end-to-end security claim to hold---i.e., for a valid proof to imply that the \emph{DIDP-registered} identity authorized the transaction---deployments \emph{must} adopt the circuit-native derivation as the canonical implementation of $\mathsf{Derive}$ in the external \DIDP.
+Concretely, the off-chain \DIDP pipeline must use the same ZK-friendly hash function, encoding convention, and field-element representation as the circuit, ensuring that circuit-native $\mathsf{Derive}(\REV, \Ctx)$ and external $\mathsf{Derive}(\REV, \Ctx)$ produce identical outputs on all inputs.
+When this invariant holds, a proof attesting to circuit-native derivation correctness simultaneously attests to DIDP-level derivation correctness, and the reduction in Theorem~\ref{thm:soundness} applies end-to-end.
+Violating this invariant---e.g., by using HKDF externally while the circuit uses Poseidon---would break the functional equivalence and invalidate the end-to-end security argument, even if each component is individually secure.
+ACE-GF~\cite{wang-acegf-2026} satisfies this invariant by construction, as its off-chain derivation is defined using the same Poseidon/Poseidon2 primitives as the reference circuit.

 \item \textbf{Authorization binding to $\TxHash$.} The circuit binds the authorization to the specific transaction hash and context by enforcing the authorization token relation:

 \item \textbf{Anti-replay (nonce/nullifier rule).} The circuit commits to replay-prevention state in a way that the verifier can enforce uniqueness or monotonicity.
 Two canonical forms are supported: \begin{itemize}[nosep,leftmargin=1.5em] \item \emph{Nonce commitment:}